Skip to Content

 Consider what we read in Philippians 2:3-4

-Ask God today to reveal to you how you can be a good sibling and mirror our ancestor Miriam.
+Ask God today to reveal how you can be a good sibling and mirror our ancestor, Miriam.

 3. Thank God for Each and Every Blessing and Trial You Have

 Do you thank God for your blessings (and trials)?
-Many Christians do, but they do so with a blanket statement.
-Something along the lines of “Thank you, God, for all you have given me”.
-That’s great and it’s a start but, it’s really just a start.
+Many Christians do, but they do so with a blanket statement: “Thank you, God, for all you have given me.”
+That’s great, and it’s a start, but it’s really just a start.

 When we look at the Song of Moses and Miriam, we see it is filled with specific reasons for thanksgiving and praise:

 I will sing to the Lord, for he is highly exalted.
 Both horse and driver he has hurled into the sea, for example.
-They are listing out what God did and thanking Him for each.
+They list what God did and thank Him for each.

-Let’s learn from their example and when you pray, thank God for the roof over your head, the food you have to eat, the health of your family and your church.
+Let’s learn from their example.
+When you pray, thank God for the roof over your head, the food you have to eat, the health of your family, and your church.

 Thank Him also for the difficulties that you face in life.
 Although it was tough, at first, I gave thanks to God for my cancer, as that time drew me closer to Him than ever before.

-“Give thanks in all circumstances, for this is God’s will for you in Christ Jesus.” – 1 Thessalonians 5:18
+“give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”

 4. Be a Leader

-When you look at how you interact with others, are you someone that others want to be around and follow?
-Or are you bitter, angry, bossy or even passive?
+When you examine your interactions with others, are you someone that others want to be around and follow?
+Or are you bitter, angry, bossy, or even passive?

 Leaders don’t sit back and watch.
 Miriam didn’t just accept that her brother would float down the Nile to uncertain circumstances.
 Instead, she watched and took action when she saw Pharaoh’s daughter’s slave retrieve Moses’ basket from the water.